madpiano/2019-432/slides/class14/README.md

 - This example will provide a longer-term in-class discussion activity over the next few sessions.
 Today, we'll spend some time developing an initial approach for Questions 1-4.
 - The `generic.csv` data set I used to craft the example (based on real data from part of the SUPPORT / right heart catheterization study) is [also provided](https://github.com/THOMASELOVE/2019-432/blob/master/data-and-code/generic_example/data/generic.csv).

+## Machines Don't Create Random Numbers Well

+A student was good enough to ask:

+> I was reading about how machines cannot really generate randomness and therefore, when asked to perform a task that requires randomization, a machine could only generate a pseudo randomization by complicated mathematical formula's yet not randomized.
+So, that got me thinking.
+When we are analyzing a dataset, how could the use of pseudo-randomization  affect and therefore potentially skew any conclusions we make from a sample subject pool within a given patient population?
+Do you think it possibly does?

+My response: This isn't something that I'm overly concerned about, in practice.
+In order to skew conclusions one way or another, you'd have to be able to demonstrate a bias in your random number generator, and that would be quite unlikely with most current approaches, for most practical purposes.
+There are always exceptions, of course, and if you want to get somewhat more "random" random numbers, take a look at things like https://www.random.org/randomness/, for example.